ShimizuTheLotus/Tagme_/Diary.md

   - https://github.com/CommunityToolkit/Windows/issues/466
 ### Aug.
 8 2024
 - Due to stability concern, I'll remove control TokenizingTextBox in CommunityToolkit.Uwp.
 RichSuggestBox is considered as a succedaneum.
+### Aug.
+9 2024
+- RichSuggestBox also have a bug(https://github.com/CommunityToolkit/Windows/issues/470), I'm concerned about its stability.